-However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, are centred on action around recovery of funds (including legal action).
-Such actions are considered on a cost benefit analysis and, where necessary, Court approval would be sought for the use of Scheme funds to pay for any legal action.
+However, the actions undertaken by Dalriada, beyond those considered necessary for the appropriate management of the Scheme, are centred on action around recovery of funds.
+Such actions are considered on a cost-benefit analysis.
+Where necessary, Court approval would be sought for the use of Scheme funds to pay for any legal action.

-Dalriada was appointed following a tender exercise by TPR and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise by TPR and is subject to ongoing oversight by TPR.

-Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate that sits well below its standard market rates.
-Its legal advisers operate similarly.
+Dalriada's costs (both for ongoing management and regarding action around recovery of funds) are calculated using a blended charging rate.
+This rate sits well below Dalriada's standard market rates for senior staff.
+The trustee's legal advisers operate on a similar basis, albeit on a different charging rate.

-As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+As commented above, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.

-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on, on a quarterly basis.
+Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets, and formally reported on, on a quarterly basis.